mattrude/pgpkeyserver/doc/Adding_systemd_services.md

 permalink: /guides/systemd-services/
 ---

-# Adding systemd services for SKS-Keyserver on Ubuntu 18.04

 This page will walk you threw installing the sks-keyserver systemd services on a Ubuntu 18.04 LTS, thou it will most likely work with any systemd server.

 <div class="alert alert-warning" role="alert">